-I would highly recommend to do an Apprenticeship in an area that you enjoy.
+I would highly recommend doing an Apprenticeship in an area that you enjoy.
 You gain a lot of experience and skills being in the workplace and it prepares you for what your career might hold.

 9. What advice would you give an employer who is considering employing an Apprentice?

 I think for an employer, it would be very rewarding training an apprentice and watching their confidence and skills develop over time.